mbeaudru/modern-js-cheatsheet/README.md

 The word *class* is indeed error prone if you are familiar with classes in other languages.
 If you do, avoid assuming how JavaScript classes work on this basis and consider it an entirely different notion.

 Since this document is not an attempt to teach you the language from the ground up, I will believe you know what prototypes are and how they behave.
-If you do not, see the external resouces listed below the sample code.
+If you do not, see the external resources listed below the sample code.

 #### Samples